How to Create a Subscriber

 Subscriber Configuration

-The exported configuration object of type SubscriberConfig
+The exported configuration object of type SubscriberConfig must include the following properties:

-: A string or an array of strings, each being the name of the event that the subscriber handler function listens to.context
+event: A string or an array of strings, each being the name of the event that the subscriber handler function listens to.context: An object that defines the context of the subscriber.
+It can accept any properties along with thesubscriberIdproperty.
+Learn more about the subscriber ID and the context object in this section.

 Subscriber Handler Function